Meta-Model-Based Meta-Policy Optimization: Preliminaries

-Meta-RL aims to learn the structure shared in tasks~\citep{finn2017meta,nagabandilearning}.
-Here, a task specifies the transition probability and the reward function.
-Information about task identity cannot be observed by the agent.
 A meta-RL process is composed of meta-training and meta-testing.
 In meta-training, the structure shared in the tasks is learned as being embedded in either or both of a policy and a transition model.
 In meta-testing, on the basis of the meta-training result, they adapt to a new task.
 For the adaptation, the trajectory observed from the beginning of the new task to the current time step is leveraged.